I want something dark, and sad, and lonely, and beautiful. I want something like this...

 'The Artist's Signature' - Pages & Art

 The above image is my title plate/opening shot.
 And the one below is the beach of the imagination.
 I often find that my concept art enhances my writing, and vice versa.
-So I threw in a couple.

 TAS Online 01

 My take on a film version of 'Contact' is that the 'download' should constitute the body of the movie.
 Start with Ellie on the beach, more or less, visualize her unwound memories, and then return to 'reality' about three-quarters the way in.
 This allows far more freedom than a straight linear telling.
 I can jump around in time the way a mind at rest naturally meanders from place to place.
-Of course whatever memories I touch upon must contribute to the larger story.

 Anyway, I think this material deserves better.